node-apn/node-apn/doc/notification.markdown

 ### notification.urlArgs

 The value to specify for `payload.aps['url-args']`.
-This used for Safari Push NOtifications and should be an array of values in accordance with the [Web Payload Documentation][webpayloaddocs].
+This used for Safari Push Notifications and should be an array of values in accordance with the [Web Payload Documentation][webpayloaddocs].

 ### notification.truncateAtWordEnd